kivy/python-for-android/README.md

 api level below 21, you must use an old version of python-for-android (<=0.7.1).
-All this work has been done using android ndk version r17c, and your build should success with that version...but be aware that the project is in constant development so...the ndk version will change at some time.
+All this work has been done using android ndk version r17c, and your build should success with that version...but be aware that the project is in constant development so, as per time of writing, ``we recommend to use android's NDK r19b`` because the toolchains installed by default with the NDK may be used *in-place* and the python-for-android project has been adapted to that feature, so, it's mandatory to use, at least, ndk version r19 (be aware that more modern versions of the android's ndk may not work).

 Those mentioned changes has been done this way to make easier the transition between python3 and python2.
 We will slowly phase out python2 support